 Crouch Dash (Dash out of Crouch) is a rather difficult technique for something that sounds so simple.
 In Melee once you begin standing up, your character must finish standing up before they can Dash, which can be really frustrating and bog up your inputs.

-We're going to bypass this standing animation: A Crouch Dash is when you don't stand up at all... you just skip that animation altogether and instantly Dash out of your Crouch!
-This is very useful for endless Tech Chase situations and lots of situations where you're threatening to Crouch Cancel your opponent's attacks.
+We are going to bypass this standing animation: A Crouch Dash is when you do not stand up at all... you just skip that animation altogether and instantly Dash out of your Crouch!
+This is very useful for endless Tech Chase situations and lots of situations where you are threatening to Crouch Cancel your opponent's attacks.
 Ready?
 Go!

 Left + Right = Neutral